-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period ende d March 31, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number : 001-15911 CELSION CORPOI (Exact name of Registrant as spe Delaware 52-1256615 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 997 Lenox Drive, Suite 100 Law (Address of principal exec (609) 896-910 (Registrant's telephone number, NA (Former name, former address and former fisc al year, if changed since last report) Indicate by check mark whether the Registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the Registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this charges Registrant was required to submit and post such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the Registrant is a large accelerated filer, an accelerating growth company.
-See the definitions of "large accelerated filer," "accompany" in Rule 12b-2 of the Exchange Act (Check One): Large accelerated filer $\square$ Accelerated filer Non-accelerated filer $\qed$ (Do not check if a smaller reporting company) Smaller reporting company $\square$ Emerging growth company $\Box$ If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Exch Indicate by check mark whether the Registrant is a shell company (as defined in Rule Yes $\square$ No $\square$ 2 12b-2 of the Exchange Act).
-As of May 10, 2017, the Registrant had 56,982,418 shares of common stock, \$0.01 p. ar value per share, outstanding.
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2017

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number: 001-15911

+(Exact name of Registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification Number)

+997 Lenox Drive, Suite 100 Lawrenceville, NJ 08648

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+NA

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act (Check One):

+Large accelerated filer Accelerated filer

+Non-accelerated filer (Do not check if a smaller reporting company)

+Smaller reporting company Image: Company image: Compan

+Emerging growth company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\Box$

+As of August 11, 2017, the Registrant had 8,351,322 shares of common stock, \$0.01 par value per share, outstanding.